-But you can loosen anxiety’s grip and manage each day’s unrelenting tasks with one or more of these tools to make widow life easier.
+But you can loosen anxiety’s grip and manage each day’s unrelenting tasks with one or more of these tools and resources to make your widow life easier.

 Oh, and I can hear you over there trying to talk yourself out of getting the help you need.
 Stop that!
 Even taking one item off your to-do list can do wonders for your mental health.

 - The Ultimate Survival Guide for Widows